Early childhood obesity

 What is the link between obesity and early childhood nutrition?
 The Josef Ressel Centre for research into predisposition to perinatal metabolic programming of obesity is examining this key question.
 The JR Centre based at the Institute of Midwifery at FH JOANNEUM is a programme of excellence supported by the Christian Doppler Research Association for a period of five years.
-The research centre receives funding from the Federal Ministry of Science, Research and Economy (BMWFW) and the industrial partner Milupa Austria.
+The research centre receives funding from the Federal Ministry of Science, Research and Economy (BMWFW) and the industrial partner Nutricia Milupa Austria.

 Research into early childhood obesity